miguelgfierro/sciblog/README.md

 	$ apt-get install -y python-dev libpq-dev python-pip git apache2 libapache2-mod-wsgi build-essential
 	$ pip install -r requirements.txt

-NOTE: Django version must be 1.8 and Python has to be version 2.7.
+*NOTE: Django version must be 1.8, apache at least 2.4.23 and Python has to be version 2.7.*

 ## Set up the project in localhost